Garmin FTP – what is it? and why it’s probably not quite what you think it is

 Outside of a guided FTP test, Garmin’s documentation says that a new FTP estimate is generated if these conditions are met:

-• 95% of the average power for a 20-minute interval within the ride must be greater than the current FTP setting.
+• 95% of the average power over a 20-minute interval during the ride exceeds the current FTP setting.

-• The average power for that interval of time must be greater than the previous 20-minute power record.
+• The average power for that interval must exceed the previous 20-minute power record.

-But why on earth do you need a heart rate monitor? read the second bullet point again.
-The fact that you DO need to wear a heart rate monitor strongly suggests to me that something more is at play with Garmin’s methods.
-Indeed I recall often having new FTP levels suggested to me when the 95% condition probably wasn’t met.
+But why on earth do you need a heart rate monitor?
+Read the second bullet point again.
+The fact that you DO need to wear a heart rate monitor means something more is at play with Garmin’s methods.
+Indeed, I recall often having new FTP levels suggested to me when the 95% condition probably wasn’t met.

 Back to Firstbeat